Display Solutions for Smart Terminals

 Industrial module development support

-Interface, structure, and stability targets defined with engineering-led development steps.
+Interface, structure, brightness and stability targets defined with engineering-led development steps.

 Parking payment terminal with a large touchscreen display and an open service door showing internal mounting and cable integration.